ejinian/bofa_transfer_counter/README.md

 6. Copy the contents of the transactions section.
 ![Copy Contents](tutorial_imgs/img4.png)

 7. Open bofa.txt.
 You will see placeholder data, you can overwrite it.
 Paste contents into this file.
 This file must exist in the same directory as the script (bofa_money_counter.py).
+You do not have to format any data after pasting.
 ![Paste Contents](tutorial_imgs/img5.png)

 8. Run the script.
-Instructions on how to run the script depend on your operating system.
+Instructions on how to run the script are below.

 9. Enjoy!

 ## Usage
+Open your terminal/command prompt and navigate to the directory where the extracted files are located.

-For Mac/Linux, open your terminal and run the following command:
+For Mac/Linux, run the following command:

     python3 bofa_money_counter.py

-For Windows, if you do NOT have python installed, open your command prompt and run the following command:
+For Windows, if you do NOT have python installed, run the following command:

     .\dist\bofa_money_counter\bofa_money_counter.exe

-For Windows, if you have python installed, open your command prompt and run the following command:
+For Windows, if you have python installed, run the following command:

     python bofa_money_counter.py